 Notice: Requests to create new VUMC-branded social media accounts are on pause while we complete an inventory and assessment of current accounts.
 Thank you for your patience.

-At Vanderbilt University Medical Center, we recognize the importance of social media as means of connecting, engaging and communicating.
+At Vanderbilt Health, we recognize the importance of social media as means of connecting, engaging and communicating.
 VUMC was one of the first medical centers in the country to develop a social media policy to guide use of social media by its workforce.

-The goal of our policy and this toolkit is to help you, as a member of the Vanderbilt University Medical Center workforce, participate in social media effectively.
+The goal of our policy and this toolkit is to help you, as a member of the Vanderbilt Health workforce, participate in social media effectively.
 Importantly, we also want to help avoid wasting effort or time or getting you or VUMC into trouble.

 What this means for your personal social media activity